-Tips for Avoiding Enforcement Hassles On the Water…
+Tips To Avoid Enforcement Hassles On Canadian Waters…

 Related: Safe Riding Tips

 Many riders don’t know what Ontario boating regs apply to personal watercraft.
-The safe answer is: all the same rules that apply to every small powered vessel.
+The safe answer is: all the same rules that apply to every small powered vessel in every province.
 But based on the many questions I get from PWC riders, many still express some areas of uncertainty or misunderstanding.

 This is chancy, because in my experience marine patrols are more likely to stop PWC’s than other boats.
 I hope this article will help operators avoid hassles on the water, at least for those riding in Canada.

 A personal watercraft rider recently asked if I had my boating licence.
 That got me thinking about what exactly he meant.
 Because in Canada two “licences” are necessary for operating a boat.
 Transport Canada issues both of them and both are mandatory for PWCs.
 No wonder boaters are confused…

 So it’s important to start by clarifying that boating laws and regulations are under federal jurisdiction in both Canada and The United States.
 While they may be similar in both countries, residents of each nation need to know their own boating laws.
 This means that referring to “Ontario boating regs” is technically inaccurate.
 While boating regs may be primarily enforced by provincial and regional police services, the regs themselves are federal.

 People sometimes refer to this one as a “boat licence”.
 But it’s officially known as a “Pleasure Craft Licence”.
 This no-cost, Canada-wide boat licence results in a set of unique authorized numbers on each side of your personal watercraft for its lifetime.
 Among other things, the numbers provide identification and assist in enforcement and emergencies.
 But this licensing is not registered proof of ownership.
 Think of it as the licence plate for your boat and don’t get caught without it.